-A great way to achieve this is by providing a live chat solution, on your site or social media.
-This way when your customers have an issue, there is always someone to help and listen and this will certainly improve your customer relationships.
+A great way to achieve this is by providing a live chat solution on your site or social media.
+This way when your customers have an issue, there is always someone to help and this will certainly improve your customer relationships.

 There are many live chat solutions available.
 One example is www.livechatinc.com.